niyialimi/EKS_Cluster_Terraform/README.md

 Manual provisioning of resources is now a thing of the past for cloud engineers as valuable time is being spent on doing value-driven work with automation.
 Repeatable and consistent  practices are now formidable practices in the cloud when it comes to workload scalability, and terraform stands tall in this regard.

-In this article, I demonstrated how to provision an Amazon EKS cluster with Terraform step by step.
+Here is a demo of how to provision an Amazon EKS cluster with Terraform step by step.
 Though it may be easier and more efficient to make use of public modules, for a better understanding of each component of the EKS, I’ve decided to do the hard way by writing my own module.
 Let’s get started!

 ## Kubernetes